Admissions Costs for International Students

 Verified Transcript Delivery

 Before the end of your first semester at Cornell, you are required to submit an official, final transcript of your undergraduate degree, with the degree marked as conferred or awarded, to the Graduate School Admissions Office.
 If you earned your undergraduate degree at an institution outside of the U.S., you must provide the transcript, a certified copy of your diploma and/or degree certificate, and a certified translation of all documents if they are not already in English.
 Electronic submission is required and we strongly recommend using CollegeNET’s CertiFile service (see below) or a WES ICAP.
-If you are having financial or logistical difficulties meeting this requirement, please contact email@example.com right away to discuss your options.
+If you are having financial or logistical difficulties meeting this requirement, please use our online request form to contact us regarding your options.

 What is CertiFile?